 Now that you know how starch is used let's dive into five of our favorite five alternatives to flour and what makes each one unique!
 No matter what recipe you're cooking up the kitchen, if you need a thickening agent, then we're sure that one of these starches will do the trick.

 Often sold as arrowroot powder, arrowroot flour and arrowroot starch, this thickening agent is perfect for just about any recipe.
 It's created by starches extracted from the arrowroot plant, a tropical tuber.
 During extraction, a flavorless and odorless white powder is produced.
 Because this starch is neutral in flavor, it works great when used in both sweet and savory recipes.

-With twice the thickening power of wheat flour, arrowroot starch is a great alternative to all-purpose flour.
+With twice the thickening power of wheat flour, arrowroot starch is a great alternative to flour for all purpose use.
 Plus, unlike other flours and starches, arrowroot powder does not break down when combined with acidic ingredients like fruit juice.
 It also works well when frozen and can be thawed back to its original state without damaging the texture of the recipe.
 Adding arrowroot powder to a recipe can also give your soup or stew a boost of shine, whereas other starches, like cornstarch, can create a more cloudy appearance.